About the Program

 1. When do classes meet?

 Graduate courses at CBU are designed to accommodate the busy schedules of working adults.
-Most classes are offered Monday through Thursday evenings.
+Classes are typically offered Monday and/or Wednesday eveneings.

 2. How long does the program take?

 This program can be completed in 2.5 years or 8 semesters.
-Please contact the graduate program advisor at the Metcalf School of Education or attend a Graduate Program Information Session for more detailed program completion details.
+Please contact the graduate program advisor at the Metcalf School of Education or attend an Information Session for more detailed program completion details.